A common issue when managing a remote team is answering a seemingly simple question - "what is my team working on?"

 What happens when these commitments aren't documented?

-The only exception I see to this rule is that engineering teams tend to do a pretty solid job, especially if they follow some type of agile process that enforces these aspects of a commitment (think sprint planning or retrospectives).
+The only exception I see to this rule is that engineering teams tend to do a pretty solid job, especially if they follow some type of agile process that enforces these aspects of a commitment (think sprint planning or retrospectives) for clear goals.

 Now, let's talk about accountability at a high-level to start to build a conceptual model for how we can address the problems that we face when remote.

 In the average workday, we make commitments (oftentimes implied commitments) to our colleagues on a regular basis.
 This happens in meetings, workplace chat, and elsewhere.
+Individual accountability leads to mutual accountability.
 I think accountability consists of a few basic components, which I will mentioned below:

 I will do [activity] by [due date]